 Call for Abstract

-9th Global Summit on Agriculture & Horticulture, will be organized around the theme “To Create and Disseminate the Knowledge of Agriculture & Horticulture.....”
+9th Global Summit on Agriculture and Horticulture, will be organized around the theme “To Create and Disseminate the Knowledge of Agriculture & Horticulture.....”

 Agri Summit 2017 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Agri Summit 2017